QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: Introduction

+Also, the article \cite{8907447}, proposes a novel SR technique for passive IoT devices.
+This approach involves integrating a BD with a primary communication system, and designing a primary transmitter and receiver to optimize both the primary and BD transmissions.
+The decoding strategy used in the receiver is based on SIC.
+So far, articles on SR have primarily focused on IoT device communications.
+However, the main goal of the SR system is to integrate it into a cellular network.
+This integration presents various challenges and requires further examination.
+Furthermore, to efficiently accommodate a significant number of devices in SR networks, it is crucial to design the network to support multiple SBDs.
+However, challenges, including potential user interference with improperly designed multiple access schemes, may arise.
+To mitigate these issues, various methods, such as NOMA, are employed to prevent interference \cite{wu2023ris,li2023physical,yang2023novel}.

-SR systems typically suffers from the poor system performance owing to the limited communication efficiency of backscattering devices.
-In an effort to overcome this bottleneck, RIS-enabled SR transmission emerges as a promising technology, demonstrating potential for improved spectrum and energy efficiencies.
+It should be noted that, SR systems typically suffer from the poor system performance owing to the limited communication efficiency of backscattering devices.
+To overcome this bottleneck, one promising method involves using RIS to enhance the received signal strength in SR transmission.
 Due to the abundant advantages of these two subjects and their combination, numerous articles, such as \cite{hu2022reconfigurable,hu2020reconfigurable,ye2021capacity}, have been presented in this field.
-In most current works, RIS deployed in SR systems was predominantly limited to reflection-only RIS.
-Under these configurations, Primary and Secondary Users are required to be stationed on one side of the RIS, a setup that may lack flexibility for practical network deployment. in the article \cite{zhou2023transmit}, a passive STAR-RIS empowered transmission scheme for SR systems is presented.
-The STAR-RIS is utilized to transmit signals from the BS to reflection and transmission users.
+Also, in the article \cite{zhou2023transmit}, a passive STAR-RIS empowered transmission scheme for SR systems.
 The authors focused on minimizing the transmit power of the BS by designing the active beamforming and simultaneous reflection and transmission coefficients under the practical phase correlation constraint.

-To efficiently accommodate a significant number of devices in SR networks, it is crucial to design the network to support multiple SBDs.
-However, challenges, including potential user interference with improperly designed multiple access schemes, may arise.
-To address this, methods like NOMA are employed to prevent such interferences \cite{wu2023ris,li2023physical,yang2023novel}.
+Another method involves utilizing the power of a active antennas on BS to relay information from IoT devices.
+In this scheme, the BS receives data from IoT devices and forwards it to the intended destination.
+This method has been demonstrated for a single user in \cite{gong2018backscatter}.
+In this paper, to enhance the BS signals for transmission to the destination, a backscatter relay scheme is employed, where multiple passive devices relay the BS information.
+This approach introduces challenges due to increased interference at the destination and the inherent limitations of passive devices in signal amplification and transmission, particularly in double fading channels.